MatthewDRomano/Chess/README.md

 As a coder, this is my first big project in C#.
 The game is complete, only missing a few components.
 I expect there to be many things in my code that may be redundant, wrong, or extremely inefficient due to my relatively average experience with the language.
-This game visually resembles https://www.chess.com/ since that was my inspiration, but no code was copied as it is all original.
+This game visually resembles https://www.chess.com/ since that was my inspiration, but no code was copied and is original.

 ## Language
 Coded in VisualStudio w/ C#